aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **Status**

 This project is waiting for parts to arrive from aliExpress.
-Will resume at the end of November 2022.
-In 4 weeks time.
+Will resume at the end of December 2022.
+In 3 weeks time.

 <br>

-**version and revision history**
+**revision history and ToDo list**

-- ToDo (firmware):
+**Smart DAQ Firmware:**
   - Calc MD5 hash of the dataset file yo compare with json result on upload
   - OTA firmware update
   - Remove lock on a dataset (by an admin)